gpadgett18/grace-padgett-web-dev-portfolio/python/README.md

 The Database used for this app was on a live server which no longer exists, but I have included a diagram of the database since I designed and added all tables/columns/data myself.
 It is a png file located in my python folder called db diagram, please feel free to reference it while purusing my app!

-This project was huge learning opportunity for me, and I had to do a lot of my own research and testing to find the right solutions.
+This project was huge learning opportunity for me, and I worked countless hours researching and testing to find the right solutions.
+It grew my passion for web deveopment, and significantly strengthened my skills and confidence.

 Please reach out if you need any more information!